 I don’t see an issue with those that resist he removal of the auction because it moves Pirates further away from the opening day version.
 On the other hand, the ride has already changed quite a bit since its inception.
 If the updated scene retains the tone of the attraction, it could still work creatively.
 That’s a tall order for Imagineering given the history, but it’s not impossible to expect it.
 Losing another part of Walt’s presence is sad, so that is an unfortunate part of this move.

 Reason #4: Changing an Iconic Scene

 On a related note, the auction is one of the memorable parts of a classic Disney attraction.
 Changing it does feel more significant than the move with the chasing pirates.
 The auction is a centerpiece as you enter the town and stands out even within the 15-minute original version.
 Updates can make the parks even better, but I’m nervous when I see edits to iconic scenes.
 A lot of what I loved about EPCOT Center is now gone, and Disney seems ready to cut more.
 I grew up riding attractions like Horizons and World of Motion, and there’s still a sense of loss when I visit that park.
-I can understand how that feeling could exist for many longtime Pirates fans.
+It’s understandable how that feeling could exist for many longtime Pirates fans.